 The City and WMU Commissions have secured grants and sought the best possible financing for WMU's capital needs.
 The City and WMU received a \$36,600,000 low interest (2.2%; 20 years) loan for the Lower Howards Creek Wastewater System Improvements.
 The City and WMU received a \$750,000 Community Development Block Grant and \$750,000 Economic Development Grant to construct the Forest Park Sanitary Sewer Improvements project.
 Management applied for but did not receive grant funds to construct the Bel-Air Sanitary Sewer Improvements project.
 Funding for the Bel-Air project was secured via a low interest loan from the Kentucky Infrastructure Authority (2.2%; 20 years).
+Financing of the Hampton Manor Sewer Improvements is expected to be via low interest funds from the Kentucky Infrastructure Authority.
 Financing of the Water System Improvements is expected to be a combination of accumulated funds that include Depreciation funds as previously mentioned, System Development Charge funds, and the sale of revenue bonds in the range of 4-5% for 30 years.